-On November 25, 2009, Benjamin Scott ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating his employment through a Reduction-in-Force ("RIF").
+On December 2, 2009, Pearlie Christian ("Employee") filed a petition for appeal with the Office of Employee Appeals ("the OEA" or "the Office") contesting the District of Columbia Public Schools' ("Agency" or "DCPS") action of terminating her employment through a Reduction-in-Force ("RIF").
 The effective date of the RIF was November 2, 2009.
-Employee's position of record at the time his position was abolished was an ET-15 Counselor at Kramer Elementary School ("Kramer").
-Employee was in Educational Service status at the time he was terminated.
+Employee's position of record at the time her position was abolished was an ET-15 Early Education Teacher at Barnard Elementary School ("Barnard").
+Employee was in Educational Service status at the time she was terminated.

-I was assigned this matter in January of 2012.
-On February 17, 2012, I issued an Amended Order, requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
-Agency submitted a response to the Undersigned on March 12, 2012.
-On April 23, 2012, I issued an Order for Statement of Good Cause to Employee because he had failed to submit a brief by the required deadline.
-Employee did not submit a response to the Order as of the date of this decision.
-Employee's appeal will therefore be decided based on the documents of record.
+I was assigned this matter on February 8, 2012.
+On February 21, 2012, I issued an Amended Order requiring the parties to submit briefs on the issue of whether Agency conducted the instant RIF in accordance with applicable District laws, statues, and regulations.
+Both parties submitted responses to the Order.
 The record is now closed.

-1 The Office inadvertently sent the Order dated February 6, 2012 to Agency Representative's previous mailing address.
+1 The Office inadvertently sent the Order dated February 13, 2012 to Agency Representative's previous mailing address.
 As a result, deadlines for Employee and Agency brief submissions were modified.